EDITOR’S NOTE: This story was revised and updated 25 August, 2015, with details throughout.

 “It’s a lot more important to know what things will look like in the future,” he said.

-In addition to PE, look at other valuation metrics, such as price-to-book (the price people are willing to pay for the value of the company’s assets) and enterprise value to earnings before interest, taxes, depreciation and amortization (EBITDA).
-The latter metric measures a company’s return on investment.
+Also look at other valuation metrics, such as price-to-book (the price people are willing to pay for the value of the company’s assets) and enterprise value to earnings before interest, taxes, depreciation and amortization (EBITDA).
+The latter measures a company’s return on investment.

 If these numbers are also low, then it is a good indication that the stock is undervalued, said Gorman.

-Since 2009, investors have been piling into dividend paying stocks, many of which have yields of 5% or higher.
+Since 2009, many investors have piled into dividend paying stocks, many of which have yields of 5% or higher.
 They were attracted to these companies because it was hard to make money in bonds thanks to low yields, and overall portfolio returns were low, too.

 Unfortunately, those who only looked at yield suffered if those dividends were suddenly cut by the company.